MaudDibb/Manda/README.md

 # cant edit/undo existing shapes?
 No...working on that part ;)

+# cant delete mandala sessions stored on my machine?
+Getting to that...for now you can use devtools in chrome, go to application, local storage.
+You will see the various mandala sessions stored there, you can also delete them manually.

 # things are missing/doesnt work
 This is still a work in progress. bear with me.
 Consider it an alpha version.
 I released it so you all can play with it, and maybe you can help me with other browsers (i dont have safari for example)